GRKdev/Streamlit-API-Flask-Mistral/API-Flask/README.md

 - **[MongoDB](https://www.mongodb.com/):** The API communicates with a NoSQL MongoDB database to store and retrieve necessary data for the application's operations.

 - **[JWT (JSON Web Tokens)](https://jwt.io/):** To secure communication with the API, JWT token authentication was implemented, ensuring that only authorized requests are processed.

-- **[Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/):** Docker was used to containerize the application, and Docker Compose was used to manage the application and Ngrok services, facilitating the deployment and management of the environment.

 ## 3. References to Other Projects